 1. Data Access Control

-In a data lake, access control is more challenging because data is stored using the object storage model, wherein each file object can contain a large amount of data with many different properties.
+In a data lake, access control is more challenging because data is stored using the object storage model.
+Each file object can contain a large amount of data with many different properties.
 The data typically is unmanaged and available to anyone across the enterprise.
 A data lake may consist of millions of file objects.

 In a data lake, unlike with traditional relational databases, datasets are not segmented by clear boundaries.
 Someone with access to a particular file object can modify it, and there is no trail or history of what was modified – only a marker that the file was altered in some unspecified way.